antiuniverse/aws-elb-registration-cookbook/README.md

 }
 ```

-**NOTE**: By default, the AWS CLI will assume the IAM role `aws-opsworks-ec2-role`, and by default, that role does not have the permissions required to perform ELB (de)registration.
+**NOTE**: The AWS CLI will assume the instance IAM role, which by default is `aws-opsworks-ec2-role`, and by default, that role does not have the permissions required to perform ELB (de)registration.
 A minimal policy that would allow the required operations is as follows:

 ```json
 {